spearbit-audits/report-generator-template/README.md

 - Any file in `working` (Except its own `.gitignore`)
 - Any file in `output` (Except its own `.gitignore`)
 - `source/report.md` and `source/severity_counts.conf` as they are automatically generated

+### Additional notes

+This tool can be used stand-alone but is primarily intended to be used alongside [`audit-repo-cloner`(https://github.com/Cyfrin/audit-repo-cloner)], another tool which will take a repository for audit and create a private copy prepared for Cyfrin audit.
+This repo is installed as a subtree of the cloned audit repo and makes use of GitHub Actions to automatically generate the report.

+If intending to use this tool on its own, be sure to consider the public visibility of this repository and the security implications if the final report will contain sensitive information.
+If this is the case, it is recommended to create a private copy of this repository as forks are public by default.

+Additionally, given source and output files will need to be overwritten when generating multiple reports, it is recommended to create a new branch for each report and merge the final `.pdf` file into `main` when the report is complete.